What Does the Bible Say About Spending Money?

 10. Luke 14:28-30 – “Suppose one of you wants to build a tower.
 Won’t you first sit down and estimate the cost to see if you have enough money to complete it?
 For if you lay the foundation and are not able to finish it, everyone who sees it will ridicule you, saying, ‘This person began to build and wasn’t able to finish.’”
 Jesus uses the analogy of building a tower to discuss the importance of planning and stewardship in financial matters.

-See also What Does the Bible Say About Flowers?
+See also What Does the Bible Say About Being Scared?

 The Bible’s guidance on spending money focuses on stewardship, generosity, contentment, and the dangers of materialism.
 It teaches that while money is a necessary part of life, it should be managed wisely and used in a way that reflects God’s priorities, supports others, and furthers His kingdom.
 By aligning our spending with these principles, we can use our resources to honor God and make a positive impact in the world.